Wed. Apr 16th, 2025

 • Unexpected Job Offer via Text – Legitimate companies do not send unsolicited job offers via SMS.

-• Too-Good-To-Be-True Pay – If the salary seems overly generous for an entry-level role, it is likely a scam.
+• Too-Good-To-Be-True Pay – The salary seems overly generous for an entry-level role

 • No Official Klarna Contact – Klarna only posts job openings on its official careers page.